azimut/aubio/README.md

  1.5369160997732427d0 1.753310657596372d0)
 (0 9350 19248 29334 39151 48317 57680 67778 77321)
 ```
-To get a list of where the beats occur in seconds:
+To get a list of where the beats occur in seconds and in frames:
 ```
 > (aubio::test-beats (asdf:system-relative-pathname :aubio "static/loop_amen_full.wav"))
 (0.0d0 0.21201814058956917d0 0.4364625850340136d0 0.6651700680272109d0